Ark of Suffering: Music video

-A music video was shot for the song.
-The video included the guitarist Erik Mendez and bassist Victor Macias, and Mendez is shown playing the leads of the session musician Mark Lewis.
-On the video, the band performs at a studio environment, and the looks of Guy Ritter and Gary Lenaire have a slight glam metal touch with their eye mascaras.
-The additional video material include violent footage of hunting, laboratory tests, meat houses and other situations portraying animal abuse.
-On the video, a visual performance art is done by Devino, portraying the agony of the abused animals.
+A music video that includes the guitarist Erik Mendez and bassist Victor Maciaswas was shot for the song.
+Mendez is shown playing the leads of the session musician Mark Lewis.
+The band performs in a studio environment, and Guy Ritter and Gary Lenaire have a slight glam metal look with their eye mascara.
+Additional video material includes violent footage of hunting, laboratory tests, meat houses and other situations portraying animal abuse.
+A visual performance art is done by Devino, portraying the agony of the abused animals.

-The video received airplay on MTV for a while before it was banned by for being too graphic.
+The video received airplay on MTV before it was banned for being too graphic.
 The video won the Christian News Forum Contemporary Christian Music Award for "Rock Video of the Year" and it was voted by the Heaven's Metal magazine's readers as their "Favorite Video of the Year".
 The video is also included on the Ocular Digital DVD.

 Ritter has said about the song airplay: